jonnonz1/nz-statute-book/acts/public/1986/fair-trading-act-1986.md

 (3) A failure to comply with subsection (2) does not affect the validity of any regulations made under this section.
 (4) Regulations under this section are secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

+### Subpart 3A — Gift card expiry dates

+### 36WA Definitions
+In this subpart, unless the context otherwise requires,—
+  - **expiry date** , in relation to a gift card, means the date on which the gift card ceases to be redeemable
+  - **gift card** means a card or voucher (in whatever form) that is redeemable for goods or services, but does not include— (a) a card or voucher supplied in substitution for goods returned to the supplier of the goods; or (b) a prepaid card or voucher redeemable only for telecommunication services, public transport, or electricity, gas, or water services; or
+    (c) a debit card, credit card, prepaid travel card, or other similar card that allows cash withdrawals; or (d) a card or voucher supplied as part of a customer loyalty programme (other than a card or voucher supplied in exchange for a reduction in customer loyalty points); or
+    (e) a card or voucher redeemable only for goods or services available at a time-limited event (such as a festival, concert, or similar event); or
+    (f) a card or voucher sold principally to raise funds for a charitable purpose.

+### 36WB Gift card expiry date must not be less than 3 years
+(1) A person must not, in trade, sell to a consumer a gift card with an expiry date that is less than 3 years after the date of sale of the gift card.
+(2) A term or condition of a gift card sold to a consumer is void to the extent that it contravenes subsection (1).
+(3) If the expiry date of a gift card is void because of subsection (2), the expiry date is taken to be 3 years after the date of sale of the gift card.

+### 36WC Expiry date must appear prominently on gift card
+A person must not, in trade, sell to a consumer a gift card unless the card states prominently when it ceases to be redeemable by reference to one of the following:
+  (a) the expiry date:
+  (b) the month and year the gift card ceases to be redeemable:
+  (c) the date the gift card is sold and a statement that identifies the period during which the gift card is redeemable:
+  (d) the words no expiry date or words to that effect.

 ### Subpart 4 — Auctions

 ### 36X Definitions